Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 \subsection{The Separated Surrogate Fails}

-Because the protocol is sequential, the natural first attempt is to learn it sequentially as well: one router score, one query head per expert, and smooth logistic replacements for the hard indicators \citep{bartlett1}.
+Because the protocol is sequential, the natural first attempt is to learn it sequentially as well: one router score, one query head per expert, and smooth logistic replacements for the hard indicators \citep{bartlett2006convexity}.
+This is precisely the construction a learning-theory practitioner would derive by applying the standard recipe---replacing each indicator in the true loss by a smooth convex surrogate term---to the product of routing and query decisions.
 But does mirroring the control flow suffice for consistency?
 We show that a broad family of separated surrogates already fails in the smallest non-trivial case: two experts $(J=2)$ and one binary advice $(K=1)$.

 Let $s_r^b : \mathcal{X} \to \mathbb{R}$ be a binary router score and, for each expert $j \in \{1,2\}$, let $s_{q_j^b} : \mathcal{X} \to \mathbb{R}$ be a binary query score.
 Writing $\mathbf{s}_{q^b} = (s_{q_1^b}, s_{q_2^b})$, the induced decisions are $r^b(x) = 1 + \mathbf{1}\{s_r^b(x) \geq 0\}$ and $q_j^b(x) = \mathbf{1}\{s_{q_j^b}(x) \geq 0\}$.